 - Open a credentials file at CELS during the spring of your junior year or eighteen months prior to when you plan to enter medical school.

 - Request academic recommendations.
 Most medical schools require two recommendations from science faculty and one from non-science faculty.

-- In the fall, set up a spring interview with the Health Professions Advisory Committee (See Mrs. Fallon, Olin 309).
+- In the fall, set up a spring interview with the Health Professions Advisory Committee (See Mrs. Fallon, New London Hall 403).

 - Write your personal statement, which will be required for inclusion in your medical school application and for your interview with the Health Professions Advisory Committee.

 - Sign up for the Kaplan Educational Center prep course.
 The Kaplan course is conducted on the Connecticut College campus starting in November.
 Contact Kaplan at 1-800-kaptest or kaptest.com for further information.
 Tuition discounts are available at Kaplan for students who can demonstrate financial need.

 - Prepare to take the MCAT's (Medical College Admission Test) Registration materials are available on line. https://www.aamc.org/students/applying/mcat/.

 If applying to dental school, prepare to take the DAT (Dental Admissions Test).
 Go here to register:

 During the MCAT, students from racial and ethnic groups that are underrepresented in medicine or are economically disadvantaged may choose to take part in a self-identification registry, the Medical Minority Applicant Registry (Med-MAR).
 The free registry provides basic biographical information and MCAT scores for medical school applicants from groups that are underrepresented in medicine or who are economically disadvantaged to all AAMC-member institutions.
 For more information go to: http://www.aamc.org/students/minorities/resources/medmar.htm